 Claire uses the Mailbutler-Todoist integration to stay informed about her clients

 For her job, she needs to remember personal details about clients, so she uses Mailbutler’s Contacts feature for Apple Mail (which is also available for Gmail and Outlook!).
-It helps her maintain better email communication with her clients.

 Claire makes a habit of wishing happy birthdays to all of her clients.
 In order to remember so many birthdays, she uses the Task feature on Contacts.

 Kate uses the Mailbutler-Todoist integration so she doesn't forget to take action

 Kate is an actress who often travels for work, so she is often on her mobile device rather than her computer.
-To stay organised while she is travelling, she uses both Mailbutler and Todoist to prepare for a film shoot.
+To stay organized while she is traveling, she uses both Mailbutler and Todoist to prepare for a film shoot.

 By using both of these tools, all her tasks stay in one place, which makes it easy for her to locate them and not forget when she needs to remember her lines.

-Using both tools helps you organise your work life by keeping all your tasks end up in one place.
-Then, you can organise your tasks according to your respective projects!
+Using both tools helps you organize your work life by keeping all your tasks end up in one place.
+Then, you can organize your tasks according to your respective projects!

-So what are you waiting for?
-Try Mailbutler for free for 14 days in either Outlook, Gmail or Apple Mail and effectively combine both your email tasks and your Todoist tasks!
+Try Mailbutler for free for 14 days in either Outlook, Gmail or Apple Mail and effectively combine both your email tasks and your Todoist tasks.

 4 min read